GlassTomeGames/GlassTomeGames.github.io/_drafts/springy-buildings.md

 <summary>Additional notes on heavy ball</summary>

-The heavy ball algorithm finds the minimizer of a function, f.
+The heavy ball algorithm finds the minimum of a function, f.
 More generally, the update can be written as follows.

 {% highlight cs %}
 public void Step(float deltaTime)